 The current capital management plan primarily aims to maintain the company's financial bearing capacity by having a strong solvency position that aims to assure, at all times, that the company can respect minimum regulatory requirements and capital requirements.
-The primary focus in 2020 was to maintain the attained position since year end 2019, despite the outbreak of COVID-19.
+The primary focus in 2021 was to maintain the attained position since year end 2020.

 Nevertheless, where possible, measures were taken for further optimisation in the company's capital management.
-Relying on its strong financial bearing capacity and on a high solvency II ratio, the company obtained the exemption to further accrue its 'flashing light reserves' for 2020.
+Relying on its strong financial bearing capacity and on a high Solvency II ratio, the company obtained the exemption to further accrue its 'flashing light reserves2, for 2021.